iosonopersia/MK4duoBoards/README.md

 ## System requirements
 - An updated version of Java 8 JRE or newer.
-- At least about 200 MB of RAM
+- At least about 200 MB of free RAM

 ## Steps to install
 - Download this repository: to run the program you only need the MK4DuoBoards.jar file.